SkillsFundingAgency/dfc-devops/ArmTemplates/cosmos-db.md

 Consistency level of Cosmos DB.
 Can be either Eventual, Session, BoundedStaleness, Strong or ConsistentPrefix.

+allowConnectionsFromAzureDataCenters (optional) bool

+Defaults to true (to maintain backwards compatibility).
+Only applies if the additionalIpAddresses is specified.
+If set to false this will remove access to CosmosDB from other Azure resources.
+Access will still be allowed from the Azure Portal and IP Address specified in the additionalIpAddresses parameter

 ## Notes

 If cosmosApiType is set to MongoDB, the kind value is also set to MongoDB, otherwise it will be set to GlobalDocumentDB.